-Power rankings are useful only when they are honest about their limits.
+Power rankings are useful only when they give readers a clear order and explain the limits.
 The 2026 World Cup has 48 teams, 12 groups, a Round of 32, and a wider travel footprint across Canada, Mexico, and the United States.
 That means the best team on paper does not always have the cleanest tournament path.

 Top contender tier